-Further information on these modifications can be found in Note 3 of the unaudited condensed consolidated interim financial statements for the first quarter of fiscal 2019.
+Further information on these modifications can be found in Note 3 of the unaudited condensed consolidated interim financial statements as at and for the six months ended August 4, 2018.

 DISCLOSURE CONTROLS AND PROCEDURES

 Management is responsible for establishing and maintaining a system of disclosure controls and procedures to provide reasonable assurance that all material information relating to the Company and its subsidiaries is gathered and reported to senior management on a timely basis so that appropriate decisions can be made regarding public disclosure.